roydejong/upload-buddy/README.md

     "drop_file": "🔥 Drop it like it's hot 🔥"
   },

-  // To show already-selected file on the UI:
+  // To show pre-filled file on the UI:
   file: {
     name: "sample.png",
     size: 1024,